|

 Ildiko (Hungary)

-spec. early history of the Central Asian
+spec. early history of the Central Asian steppe region and

-nomads and China; Professor, Eëtvës Lorànd
+relations between the nomads and China; Professor, Eëtvës

-University (Budapest).
+Lorànd University (Budapest).

 Volumes: 2,